 It is important to note the other scenes that play a part alongside the hardcore scene, in particular, skateboarders and metallers.
 Emre from Radical Noise noted how some metal fans were drawn towards listening to hardcore after attending their live shows (Güldallı and Boynik 2007: 479).
 For Ozan, a punk fan from Izmir, the lifestyle that best described skateboarding for him was punk.

-The fluidy of connection between bands and scenes in Izmir points to the respect they hold for one another.
+The fluidity of connection between bands and scenes in Izmir points to the respect they hold for one another.
 Social Threat, who play anachro punk, play grindcore as Demoralized and have seen their band members play hardcore with OAA and metal with God Mode.
 Similarly, in Istanbul, Radical Noise, who play hardcore and sing in English made a distinction between themselves and Rashit, who played punk and sang in Turkish while at the same time valuing the different contributions each band brought to the Istanbul scene.

 Izmir fan Ozan when describing the next generation claims,